 However, they cannot allow benefits that are not allowed by state law.
 While some states grant similar benefits to civil unions and to marriage, others do not.

-For example, states may recognize the term of “domestic partnership” which does not grant the same rights as “civil union.”
+For example, states may recognize the term “domestic partnership” which does not grant the same rights as “civil union.”
 However, those states do allow for a domestic partnership agreement, which can also distribute assets and property in the event of separation.

 While the United States seems to be slow to recognize the rights of the LGBT community, other countries have been recognizing prenuptial agreements in civil unions for quite awhile.
-For example, the U.K. has been upholding those documents as legal, for quite sometime.
+For example, the U.K. has been upholding those documents as legal, for quite some time.

 While the courts may not be obliged to uphold them, they usually do as long as they are fair to both parties.
 This is interesting considering they have only recently begun to recognize prenuptial agreements in any form.
 In this case, there are equal rights provided to this entering into civil unions and those entering into marriage.

 As more states legally allow civil unions, the need for information on pre-civil union agreements has increased.
-Most attorneys that work in prenuptial agreements, will also work with pre civil union agreements as long as the document will be legally upheld in that state.
+Most attorneys that work in prenuptial agreements, will also work with pre-civil union agreements as long as the document will be legally upheld in that state.
 In general, the two forms are very similar.

 The only items that need extra consideration, are those that fall under federal laws.
 For example, pensions and tax breaks.
-However, anyone entering into a civil union in a state that legally allows it, will find that they are also able to enter into a pre-civil union agreement to protect both parties financial interests.
+However, anyone entering into a civil union in a state that legally allows it will find that they are also able to enter into a pre-civil union agreement to protect both parties’ financial interests.